C-Undritz/Boardgame-Bazaar/README.md

 * A defined wishlist through table was not implemented and Django was left to control this as this would be customer personal data and so the relationships should not be viewed by any admin users.

 ### MailingList
-* Not linked to any other model as this contains only the email (and dated added) of any customer that visits the site; they do not have to be registered.
+* Not linked to any other model as this can contain the email (and dated added) of any customer that visits the site; they do not have to be registered.
-* Checks against the saved email value in the User model are performed programmatically to check the presence of the User email value within the MailingList model to provide mailing list status within the account information page.
+* Checks against the saved email value in the User model are performed to determine if the User email value is within the MailingList database to provide mailing list status within the account information page.
 * An alternative implementation of the same functionality could have required a Boolean value within the UserProfile model to check for mailing status.
 However as the MailingList model can hold email addresses of none registered users, such an approach would offer little benefit over the implemented solution.

 ### Order